julianperrott/WowClassicGrindBot/README.md

 ## Other devices

-The user interface runs in a browser.
+The user interface is shown in a browser on port 5000 http://localhost:5000.
 This allows you to view it from another device on your lan.

-You will need to open up port 5000 in your firewall.
+To access you PC port 5000 from another device, you will need to open up port 5000 in your firewall.

 Control Panel\System and Security\Windows Defender Firewall - Advanced Settings